CalFresh

 - Does anyone in household receive the Food Distribution Program on Indian Reservations (FDPIR)?
 If yes, household will not be eligible for CalFresh.

-- Is anyone in household provided less than half (10 or less) meals per week from another source (like a campus meal plan)?
-If yes, they may still likely be eligible for CalFresh benefits.
+- Does anyone in the household receive 10 or less meals per week from another source (like a campus meal plan)?
+If yes, go to the next question.
+If no and applicant is receiving more than 10 meals a week, the household is likely not eligible for CalFresh.

-- Is anyone in household a college student per CalFresh guidelines: enrolled at least half-time and between ages of 18-49?
-If yes, please see below for additional student eligibility information.
+- Is anyone in the household a college student per CalFresh guidelines: enrolled at least half-time and between ages of 18-49?
+If yes, go to the next question.
+If no, the applicant does not need to meet the student eligibility rule and can apply to CalFresh.

 STUDENT ELIGIBILITY INFORMATION